«prev next»

 False, represented as a Hasse diagram

-Conversely, the proof of $True$ (or the statement that “$True$ is true”) is trivial and doesn’t say anything, so nothing follows from it, but at the same time it follows from every other statement.
+Conversely, the proof of True which we write as $\top$, expressing the statement that “True is true”, is trivial and doesn’t say anything, so nothing follows from it, but at the same time it follows from every other statement.

 True, represented as a Hasse diagram

-So $True$ and $False$ are just the greatest and least objects of our order (in category-theoretic terms terminal and initial object.)
+So True and False are just the greatest and least objects of our order (in category-theoretic terms terminal and initial object.)

 The whole logical system, represented as a Hasse diagram

-This is another example of the categorical concept of duality - $True$ and $False$ are dual to each other (which makes a lot of sense if you think about it.)
+This is another example of the categorical concept of duality - $\top$ and $\bot$ are dual to each other, which makes a lot of sense if you think about it, and also helps us remember their symbols (althought if you are like me, you’ll spent a year before you stop wondering which one is which, every time I see them).

-So in order to represent logic, our distributive lattice has to also be bounded i.e. it has to have greatest and least elements (which play the roles of $True$ and $False$.)
+So in order to represent logic, our distributive lattice has to also be bounded i.e. it has to have greatest and least elements (which play the roles of True and False).

 The implies operation